BIKASH1002/Smart-Outreach-Tool/README.md

 **2) Data Extraction Using LLM (Large Language Model):**

-The entered job posting URL is analyzed by the LLM, which scrapes and extracts essential details such as:
+The entered job posting URL is analyzed by the LLM (we used **Llama**), which scrapes and extracts essential details such as:

 - Job title